David Attenborough: BBC administration

 While in charge of BBC Two, Attenborough turned down Terry Wogan's job application to be a presenter on the channel, stating that there were not any suitable vacancies.
 The channel already had an Irish announcer, with Attenborough reflecting in 2016: "To have had two Irishmen presenting on BBC Two would have looked ridiculous.
 This is no comment whatsoever on Terry Wogan's talents."
-Attenborough has also acknowledged that he sanctioned the wiping of television output during this period to cut costs, including a series by Alan Bennett, which he later regretted.
+Attenborough has also acknowledged that he authorised the wiping of television output during this period to cut costs, including a series by Alan Bennett, which he later regretted.

-In 1969 Attenborough was promoted to director of programmes, making him responsible for the output of both BBC channels.
+In 1969, Attenborough was promoted to director of programmes, making him responsible for the output of both BBC channels.
 His tasks, which included agreeing budgets, attending board meetings and firing staff, were now far removed from the business of filming programmes.
 When Attenborough's name was being suggested as a candidate for the position of Director-General of the BBC in 1972, he phoned his brother Richard to confess that he had no appetite for the job.
 Early the following year, he left his post to return to full-time programme-making, leaving him free to write and present the planned natural history epic.

 After his resignation, Attenborough became a freelance broadcaster and started work on his next project, a trip to Indonesia with a crew from the Natural History Unit.
 It resulted in the 1973 series Eastwards with Attenborough, which was similar in tone to the earlier Zoo Quest; the main difference was the introduction of colour.
 Attenborough stated that he wanted to work in Asia, because previous nature documentaries had mostly focused on Africa.
 That year, Attenborough was invited to deliver the Royal Institution Christmas Lecture on The Language of Animals.
 After his work on Eastwards with Attenborough, he began to work on the scripts for Life on Earth.

 Due to the scale of his ambition, the BBC decided to partner with an American network to secure the necessary funding.
-While the negotiations were proceeding, he worked on a number of other television projects.
+While the negotiations were proceeding, Attenborough worked on a number of other television projects.
 He presented a series on tribal art (The Tribal Eye, 1975) and another on the voyages of discovery (The Explorers, 1975).
 He presented a BBC children's series about cryptozoology entitled Fabulous Animals (1975), which featured mythical creatures such as mermaids and unicorns.
 Eventually, the BBC signed a co-production deal with Turner Broadcasting and Life on Earth moved into production in 1976.
-In 1979 he visited the People's Republic of China and reported to the West for the first time about the Chinese one-child policy.
+In 1979, he visited the People's Republic of China and reported to the West for the first time about the Chinese one-child policy.
+Attenborough appeared in 14 episodes of the game show Face the Music, from 1975 to 1983.